ifurusato/tinyfx-i2c-target/README.rst

 *******************

-All contents (including software, documentation and images) Copyright 2020-2025 by Murray Altheim.
+All contents (including software, documentation and images) Copyright 2020-2025 by Ichiro Furusato.
 All rights reserved.

 Software and documentation are distributed under the MIT License, see LICENSE file included with project.